 θ2=sin1(13)19.5\theta_2 = \sin^{-1}\left(\frac{1}{3}\right) \approx 19.5^\circ

-Visible Spectrum: Where The Colors Fit
+Where The Colors Fit

+The word "spectrum" can mean two related things.
+In the broad physics sense, the electromagnetic spectrum is the full range from radio waves to gamma rays, and visible light is only one narrow band inside it.
 In ordinary optics, the visible spectrum means the spread of visible wavelengths, often seen when white light passes through a prism or water droplets.
-Red light is at the longer-wavelength end of the visible range, and violet is at the shorter-wavelength end.
+Red light is at the longer-wavelength end of the visible range and violet at the shorter-wavelength end.
 The exact visible limits are not perfectly sharp, but a common rough range is about 400400 to 700 nm700\ \mathrm{nm} in vacuum.

 Common Mistakes With Light Problems

+• Treating visible light as all of light.
 Visible light is only one part of the electromagnetic spectrum.

+• Measuring angles from the surface.
 Reflection and refraction angles are measured from the normal.

+• Assuming light always bends toward the normal.
 That only happens when it enters a higher-index medium.

+• Mixing up speed, frequency, and wavelength.
 In a medium, speed can change.
 At a boundary, introductory optics usually keeps the frequency the same and lets the wavelength change.

 Where Reflection And Refraction Are Used

 These ideas explain mirrors, eyeglasses, cameras, microscopes, rainbows, fiber optics, and many measurement tools.
-Even advanced optical systems usually build on the same core questions: how fast is the light moving here, and what happens when it meets a boundary?
+Even advanced optical systems build on the same core questions: how fast is the light moving here, and what happens when it meets a boundary?

 Need help with a problem?